 Medical Reserve Corps (MRC)

 Who can volunteer?
-The Medical Reserve Corps has something for everyone.
+The Medical Reserve Corps is currently accepting new volunteers.

 Licensed medical professionals and others with medical experience: Nurses, doctors, pharmacists, EMT’s, veterinarians, dentists, nursing assistants, CMA’s, lab techs, phlebotomists, PT’s and others.